olga24912/SGTK/README.md

     (contig1 -) (contig3 +) 32.5 1168 "this is a reliable connection"

 `--scafinfo <file_name> `
- File with scaffolds in INFO format (intorduced in [Rascaf](https://github.com/mourisl/Rascaf)).
+ File with scaffolds in INFO format (introduced in [Rascaf](https://github.com/mourisl/Rascaf)).
 In INFO format each line describes a scaffold in the following format:<br>

     >SCAFFOLD_NAME (CONTIG_NAME_1 CONTIG_ID_1 ORIENTATION_1) (CONTIG_NAME_2 CONTIG_ID_2 ORIENTATION_2)